GianiMichael/wavelead-navigator/README.md

 2. **Decision-Maker Enrichment** — runs a modular waterfall across Hunter, Prospeo, and Snov.io to find real contacts at each company, with cached results to avoid re-spending credits on repeat searches
 3. **Tier Matching** — matches enriched contacts against industry-specific title hierarchies (10 verticals, each with its own ranked decision-maker path) to automatically surface the best point of contact
 4. **Outreach Routing** — sends the matched contact directly into an Instantly email campaign with one click
-5. **Pipeline Dashboard** — a persistent, live-synced record of every prospect found, enriched, and contacted, with status automatically pulled from Instantly
+5. **Outreach Command Center** — a persistent, live-synced record of every prospect found, enriched, and contacted, with status automatically pulled from Instantly, filterable by industry, tier, and status
+6. **Market Intelligence** — a ranked leaderboard of every industry + deregulated-state combination, scored on energy intensity (EIA CBECS), current commercial electricity rates (EIA retail sales), rate trend, and market density (U.S. Census County Business Patterns) — surfacing exactly where the best opportunities are, backed by real public data rather than guesswork

 ## Why I built this